snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-aws/index.md

 3. Select "Another AWS account"
     (Account ID: 793733611312 Require MFA: true)
 4. Select the policy you created earlier
-5. Call the role "SnowplowAdmin" or similar
+5. Call the role "SnowplowAdmin" (please use this specific name)

-You will need to share this role with us as part of filling out the setup form in Snowplow BDP console.
+You will need to share this role with us as part of filling out the setup form in Snowplow BDP Console.

 ### JSON Policy Document